ZLHysong/zlh-random/documentation/magento/magentoUpgrade.md

 > The documentation below assumes you are using the user `shopgc` (whose base folder [type `cd`] is also the Magento install directory).

-## Quick Start Guide to Updating from the command line
+## Quick Reference to updating from the command line

 > The following is a shortened version of the information found below.